Your Feedback: The Farm’s Signpost

 We miss LCF already but we will be back for a visit in the new year 2016!!,:)

 Thank you to Auntie Lina and everyone at Layog Country Farm…our second home in the Philippines!!!!!!

 On the farm, she has two lovely cottages for the volunteers to stay in.
 The activities were organized for us by our host Noel and Marylene.
 They were both easy going hosts.
 Sometimes the tasks were a little physically demanding especially due to the change in altitude, but they were always very understanding and we took as much rest as we needed.
 Usually, we worked about 6 hours a day with a lunch break and siesta in between.
 They would bring us eggs, bread fish, pork and whatever cooking supplies we needed.
 We would gather the vegetables straight from the garden around us and we cook for ourselves in our cottage and sometimes with Noel.
 It was a great cultural exchange experience to learn how to live just like the “Igorots” do at the mountain.
-One of my favorite parts was the water system.
+One of my favourite parts was the water system.
 The water came straight from the fresh mountain spring into the house!
-Oh Yes and I can’t believe I almost forgot, the sea of clouds!
-Every changing cloud scenery all around us, with a mountainous back drop.
+Oh Yes, and I can’t believe I almost forgot, the sea of clouds!
+Every changing cloud scenery all around us, with a mountainous backdrop.
 We could have stared at the landscape forever.
 Overall, a very lovely, romantic mountain stay with the kindest people you could meet.

 Even though it was a rainy season when we went there, it would only rain in the afternoon, so we had a great time.
 Oh yes, and mosquito spray was very helpful.
-Feel free to email us if you would like any more information, send e-mail to: Worldwide.firstname.lastname@example.org.
+Feel free to email us if you would like any more information, send an e-mail to: Worldwide.firstname.lastname@example.org.
 We would love to chat with you more about our stay.

 Thanks again Flordelina!
 We can’t wait to see you again and hear how everything is progressing 🙂